m-saeid/SLNet/README.md

 ### Classification on ScanObjectNN

-Train and evaluate SLNet on ScanObjectNN:
+Train and evaluate on ScanObjectNN:

 ```bash
 bash scripts/run_scanobject.sh